dansysanalyst/powergrid-doc/docs/table/update-data.md

 }
 ```

-::: warning
+::: warning ⚠️ WARNING
  You must treat and validate all data before the update query takes place.
 Additionally, you can also verify if the user has permission to edit data.
 :::

 ---